vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ## Behaviors

-Behaviors can be capabilities and restrictions containing logic and properties that can be common across token types.
+Behaviors are capabilities and restrictions containing logic and properties that can be common across token types.
 In the TTF, behaviors use the first letter of the behavior as its representation.
 Letter collisions can be avoided by adding additional letters from a single word name or the letter of a second word.
 Behaviors usually have existing “non-blockchain” implementations which are well understood in business contexts.

 ### Common Behaviors

-This is a list of some common behaviors and not comprehensive.
-The TTF is a working standard where artifacts are improved and added on a regular basis.
+This is a list of some common behaviors and is not intended to be comprehensive, as the TTF is a working standard where artifacts are improved and added on a regular basis.
 This process is covered in more detail later in this document.

 ![CommonBehaviors](images/common-behaviors.png)

 Some of these behaviors are valid for either base type, while others only apply to one.
-For example, ~t or non-transferable would not make sense for a fungible token and sub-dividable does not apply to a token representing an s or singleton.
+For example, ~t (non-transferable) would not make sense for a fungible token, and d (sub-dividable) does not apply to a token with the s (singleton) behavior.

 A behavior that is not valid for a specific type or conflicts with another behavior it will include the symbol reference in its incompatible list.